WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 A client MAY initiate a GET request against the call URI at any time.
 This returns the current state of the resource.
-This request returns an objet which is the concatenation of all call events, sent by the server and received by the server, in the order in whch the server applied them to the state machine.
+This request returns an object which is the concatenation of all call events, sent by the server and received by the server, in the order in whch the server applied them to the state machine.